peta-pico/nanopub-services/README.md

 ### Step 3: Configure web server and services

-Configure your web server (e.g. nginx or Apache) to forward three subdomains to the three public-facing nanopub services (called here `server`, `grlc`, and `ldf`).
+Configure your web server to forward three subdomains to the three public-facing nanopub services `server`, `grlc`, and `ldf`.
 An example for nginx can be found [here](nginx-config-template.txt).
-Replace `YOUR.SERVER.DOMAIN` with your actual server domain (e.g. `example.com`
+Replace `YOUR.SERVER.DOMAIN` with your actual server domain (e.g. `example.com` or `mygroup.example.com`).
-or `mygroup.example.com`).

-Then we also need to configure our services.
+The services themselves also need some small configuration.
 Make a copy of the docker-compose.override template:

     $ cp docker-compose.override.yml.template docker-compose.override.yml

-In the file `docker-compose.override.yml` replace `http://server.np.YOUR.SERVER.DOMAIN` with the actual URL for the `server` container on your web server (e.g. `http://server.np.example.com/`).
-This needs to end with a slash `/`.
-The chosen URL has to be the same as above.
+In the file `docker-compose.override.yml` replace `http://server.np.YOUR.SERVER.DOMAIN` with the actual URL for the `server` container on your web server (e.g. `http://server.np.example.com/`), and similarly with `http://ldf.np.YOUR.SERVER.DOMAIN/` for the `ldf` container.
+These URLs need to end with a slash `/`, and they need to match the domains defined above.

-If you need to do any other changes to the configuration found in `docker-compose.yml`, just add it to the file `docker-compose.override.yml` and do _not_ edit `docker-compose.yml` itself (it will lead to problems with updating).
+(If you need to do any other changes to the configuration found in `docker-compose.yml`, just add it to the file `docker-compose.override.yml`.
+Directly editing `docker-compose.yml` will lead to problems with updating.)

 ### Step 4: Start services